MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 ## What's next?

-When you're done with this step, go to [Step 2: Create a Common Data Service environment and install the solution](setup-step-two.md).
+When you're done with this step, go to [Step 2: Install the solution](setup-step-two.md).

 If you have trouble with any of the procedures in this step, please: